Obrelix/Maze-Battlegrounds-Tabletop-Arcade/README.md

 - **Single Player vs CPU** – AI uses advanced pathfinding, predictive movement, tactical beam charging, and mine placement tuned by difficulty presets
 - **Local Multiplayer** – Head‑to‑head on the same device; Player 2 uses keyboard or gamepad
-- **Online Multiplayer** – WebSocket‑based network play with room creation and matchmaking
+- **Online Multiplayer** – WebRTC P2P network play with WebSocket fallback, room creation, and matchmaking

 The HUD and canvas layout mimic the final tabletop hardware: a 128×64 P2.5 RGB LED matrix with a split, flipped interface for opposing players.